DaveSkender/Stock.Indicators/indicators/StochRsi/README.md

 ### Historical quotes requirements

-You must have at least `N` periods of `history`, where `N` is the greater of `R+S` and `R+100`.
+You must have at least `N` periods of `history`, where `N` is the greater of `R+S+M` and `R+100`.
 Since this uses a smoothing technique in the underlying RSI value, we recommend you use at least `10×R` periods prior to the intended usage date for better precision.

 `history` is an `IEnumerable<TQuote>` collection of historical price quotes.
 It should have a consistent frequency (day, hour, minute, etc).
 See [the Guide](../../docs/GUIDE.md) for more information.